MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/design-guides/small-to-medium-enterprise/overview.md

 ## What does this best practice do?

 In the MVP, practices and tools from the [Deployment Acceleration](../../deployment-acceleration/overview.md) discipline are established to quickly apply corporate policy.
-In particular, the MVP makes use of Azure Blueprints, Azure Management Groups, and Azure Policy to apply a few basic corporate policies, as defined in the narrative for this fictional company.
+In particular, the MVP makes use of Azure Blueprints, Azure Policy, and Azure management groups to apply a few basic corporate policies, as defined in the narrative for this fictional company.
 Those corporate policies are applied using Resource Manager templates and Azure policies to establish a very small baseline for identity and security.

 ![Example of Incremental Governance MVP](../../../_images/governance/governance-mvp.png)